Summary:

 Team effectiveness is how well employees work together to achieve their goals.

 Imagine being part of an effective team.
 Each member has a clearly defined role based on their unique skills and interests.
 Everyone listens to and supports each other, making collaboration seamless.
 You feel valued and appreciated, especially by the team leader, and you trust your coworkers to do their part.
 Together, you tackle challenges with confidence, celebrate successes, and make progress toward shared targets.
 It’s almost like being on a winning sports team where everyone plays their best game and cheers each other on.
-Working on an effective team is not only productive, but also enjoyable, because you feel like you’re a part of something special.
+Working on an effective team is not only productive but also enjoyable because you feel like you’re a part of something special.

 But just like winning sports teams need great coaches, effective teams in the workplace need skilled leaders.
-Here are six factors of team effectiveness that leaders need to keep your employees engaged and focused.
+Here are six factors of team effectiveness that leaders need to keep their employees engaged and focused.

 1. Reinforce a shared purpose.